cortex-lab/phy/docs/visualization.md

   Launch the template GUI on a params.py file.

 Options:
+  --clear-config / --no-clear-config
+                                  Clear the GUI configuration in `~/.phy/` and in `.phy`.
   --clear-cache / --no-clear-cache
                                   Clear the .phy cache in the data directory.
   --help                          Show this message and exit.

 ```

 The dataset is made of a set of `.npy` files (`spike_times.npy`, `spike_clusters.npy`, and so on).
 There are also `.tsv` files for cluster-dependent data.